troysandal/endurorollchart/README.md

 # Enduro Roll Charts
 A web app for creating Time Keeping Enduro Route Sheets and JART roll charts.

+## About the App & Repository
-The app uses Firebase as it's hosting environment and Vite for builds.
+The app uses Firebase Firestore for data, Hosting for web site and Vite for builds.
 There is only only Firebase project which we use for Production, all local development uses Firebase emulators.
 There are 3 top level folders, `hosting` contains the main web app.

 - `/` - Firebase project, use to deploy firestore rules and indexes.
 - `/hosting` - Web app, majority of code is here.